YOUR WELL-BEING ON SAFARI

 - Constantly cleaned vehicles.
 Our drivers and field staff ensure your vehicle is thoroughly sanitized between guest activities, such as sightseeing, game drives, and airport transfers.

 - Sensible seating.
 How many guests will be in your safari vehicle?
-It depends on the type of vehicle, but in the bush, for example, we would limit a nine-passenger open-air vehicle to four guests, fulfilling our rule of thumb that limits vehicles to 60% of passenger capacity
+It depends on the type of vehicle, but in the bush, for example, we would limit a nine-passenger open-air vehicle to six guests, fulfilling our rule of thumb that all our guests have window seating.

 - Sanitation Kits, constantly sanitized.
 Your Safari Directors and Driver-Guides travel with their own sanitation kits that include touch-free thermometers, spray bottles with cleaning solution, alcohol-based wipes, disposable cloths, and lens pens to ensure regular sanitation of vehicles in the bush.
 The kits themselves are sanitized between game drives.